 If not, Plan B is to contact local school music departments and let them know you have an instrument for sale.
-Band teachers may be happy to pass along the word to families in the market to buy.
+Band teachers might be happy to pass along the word to families in the market to buy.

 Finally, if neither of the above options work for you, try posting to Craigslist.
 To avoid getting caught up in a scam, stick to local transactions paid for with cash or an exact amount money order.

-When selling through a classifieds site, it’s best to price a little higher than what you’d like to get because many buyers like to haggle.
+When selling through a classifieds site, price a little higher than what you’d like to get.
+Many buyers like to haggle.
 As a starting point for pricing, you can use this furniture calculator to determine how much your piece has depreciated.

 However, be aware that the depreciated price isn’t the same as the fair market price.
-Depending on your area, you could end up selling practically brand-new furniture for 50 percent off.
+Depending on your area, you can end up selling practically brand-new furniture for 50 percent off.

-If you’re not keen on selling direct, you could also look for a consignment shop to take the furniture off your hands.
+If you’re not keen on selling direct, you can also look for a consignment shop to take the furniture off your hands.

 There’s no shortage of ways to sell old electronics.
 You can use Craigslist, eBay, a retailer buy-back program or one of the Internet’s electronics trade-in sites.

 How much you get and how you are paid differs from site to site and program to program.

 If you have outdated or nonworking electronics, read our article on nine ways to profit from broken electronics.

-Regardless of how you sell an old electronic device, don’t forget to wipe the hard drive of any personal information first, lest you become another victim of identity theft.
+Regardless of how you sell an old electronic device, don’t forget to wipe the hard drive of any personal information first.

 Finally, we come to everything else: the kitchen gadgets, the toys, the knickknacks, the picture frames and all the rest.